 However, if you own a small blog or website that neither sells products to nor collects personal information from people in the EU, you’re in the clear.

-GDPR Simple Summary of Who’s Who — And Why You Should Care
+GDPR Simple Summary of Who’s Who (And Why it Matters)

 There are lots of names and acronyms associated with the GDPR.
 Learning these will help you navigate the policies that websites use to explain their data collection practices.